TopBaseAuthor

 Author

-My work in 2021 included the development of Émilie & Voltaire, the opera by Nicholas Gentile to my libretto.
 Nicholas was Fine Music FM's 2019 Kruger Scholar and in 2020 we were invited to present selections from the opera at the Puccini Chamber Opera Festival in Lucca, Italy.
 Because of Italy's health crisis in the early part of the year the festival was postponed, but we still went ahead to prepare a short film starring Julie Lea Goodwin as Émilie, Robert McDougall as Voltaire and John Longmuir as Maupertuis.
 The principal sponsor of the film is Opera Australia.
 Here is the official trailer.
 To hear Julie Lea Goodwin perform one of Émilie's arias at the Qudos Bank Stadium in 2021, click here.

 Biography

 'Waking up in a sumptuous seventeenth-century French château every day is a dreamlike opportunity for any historical author.'
 That's what Maggie Hamilton, then the wonderful publicist for Random House Australia, said about the experiences in France that partly inspired my first novel, La Créole.
 Truth to tell, it's hard to pin down where the impetus for each story comes.
 All I can say is this: writing is a drive that exhilarates and challenges me.
+Nine of my novels have so far been published in several languages by houses such as Random House, Penguin US, Bertelsmann, Mir Knigi, Via Magna, Domino and others.

+Cheryl Sawyer is my maiden name and I was born in Wellington, New Zealand, then lived in Cambridge and Auckland.
+I have been a teacher and university tutor and hold two master’s degrees with honours, in both French and English literature.
 My training as a publisher began in Auckland.
 I subsequently worked in New Zealand and overseas as a freelancer on a wide range of non-fiction and fiction; the highlight came when I edited The Bone People by Keri Hulme, which won the 1985 Booker Prize in the United Kingdom.
 I still see Keri's book as one of the great novels of our time.
 When I moved to Sydney, Australia, with my husband and two sons, I eventually became publisher for Lansdowne, an independent Australian company.
 From 2003 to 2014, I created the lists for popular fiction and non-fiction collections for Reader’s Digest.
 I now write full-time.
-I have finished Death in Champagne, the second Victor Constant Investigation.
-I'll let you know when it's available.

 My First Opera